codeceptjs/CodeceptJS/.github/CONTRIBUTING.md

 Thanks for getting here.
 If you have a good will to improve CodeceptJS we are always glad to help.
 Ask questions, raise issues, ping in Twitter.

+Go over the steps in [this](https://github.com/firstcontributions/first-contributions) guide as first contributions

 To start you need:

 1. Fork the repo.